 8 Facts You Need to Know About Mould Growth

 Mould growth is caused by either building defects, which wets building elements, or by condensation.
 Mould growth also develops on walls, furnishing, and clothes once dampness is present for a certain time.

 How Do Moulds Grow?
 What Are Its Risks?

-Mould growth needs three conditions to grow (infection, nourishment, and a damp environment) and these will be present in a dwelling once a damp environment is established for a certain time.
-It’s considered by some that the mould presence within buildings can contribute to severe health risks.
+Mould growth needs three conditions to grow (infection, nourishment, and a damp environment), and these will be present in a dwelling once a damp environment is established for a specific time.
+Therefore, it’s considered by some that the mould presence within buildings can contribute to severe health risks.

 However, this is a temporary cosmetic solution and the cause of mould appearance, the damp environment, needs to be dealt with before redecorating.
 Moreover, a damp environment can also cause rot in timber.

 Condensation occurs when warm moist air meets the cold surface.
 It’s more likely to occur in the cold season because windows are opened less, hence trapping the moist air.